ethrelfall/Finite-element-exterior-calculus/README.md

 All current examples (bar k_equals_2_Hodge_Laplacian_square.py) are cases of the vector Laplacian on a planar two-dimensional domain subject to u \cdot n = curl u \times n = 0 on the boundaries.

-In all cases, the .msh file has the same filename as the script.
+Unless indicated in the descriptions below, the .msh file has the same filename as the script.

 **re-entrant_corner.py** - Laplacian problem with source on a L-shaped domain containing a 90 degree re-entrant corner.
 Theory indicates in the continuous solution a r^{-1/3} singularity at distance r from the corner and the numerical challenge is to resolve this singularity without spurious oscillations.